GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-31-simple-feature-flags-in-optimizely-cms.md

 }
 ```

-Both integrations had options that were configurable on a Site Settings content type and introduced new properties and options on the Listing Page content type.
-This meant that I needed to conditionally hide properties based on a feature flag.
-To make this possible, I created a attribute that inherited from the `[ScaffoldColumn(bool)]` attribute:
+The solution includes a Site Settings content type that holds global content and settings for the site.
+Both integrations introduced options on the Site Settings content type and added properties to the Listing Page content type.
+These properties needed to be conditionally hidden based on feature flags.
+To achieve this, I created a custom attribute inheriting from [ScaffoldColumn]:

 ```c#
 [AttributeUsage(AttributeTargets.Property | AttributeTargets.Field, AllowMultiple = false)]